Soft-Biophysics-Group/frusa_lattice_mc/README.md

   -M,--mc-params TEXT         JSON input file for Monte-Carlo annealing parameters
 ```

+## Generating contact map and plotting using the python utilities

+The `python` folder contains useful codes and utilities for generating contact maps, and
+handling the particle geometry in a more intuitive manner than the C++ code.

+To view how to generate contact maps, run simulations, and view results in 2 and 3D, the best
+is to look at the notebooks in `python/examples`.

+One particulartly important file is `python/scripts/generate_cubic_permutations.py`, which is
+used for generating the permutations of particle orientations when viewed under different
+bonds for use in the C++ code.

 ### Creating a custom `model` class

 * [Tutorial: writing your own model]